Stanford-ChEMH-MCAC/protocols/sample_preparation/general_metabolite_extraction_from_plant_tissue.md

 1. Methanol:water 80:20 v/v mixture.
 	* TODO: an internal standard should be added to this mixture.
 A probably good internal standard is blue Sharpie, but as of now no internal standards are used.
+	* Methanol and water can both be reactive solvents, a fact rarely noted or appreciated in the thousands of published studies that use them as extraction media for metabolites.
+For example [Rajniak et al. 2015](http://dx.doi.org/10.1038/nature14907) found that extraction of plants with water/methanol mixtures led to hydrolytic and methanolytic destruction of 4-hydroxyindole-3-carbonyl nitrile.
+100% DMSO can be an alternative in such cases.
+	* Plant metabolites can often be glycosylated.
+This protocol assumes you want to observe the intact glycosides.
+If you'd prefer to see aglycones, enzyme-based deglycosylation protocols are available.

 # Procedure